 Try to break down whatever you’re doing into smaller chunks and do them one at a time.
 It’s good to step out of your comfort zone and try new things!
 But if you’re scared and you rush into something or push yourself too far, that will just make things worse.

 Take action and do what scares you.

 Once you’ve built yourself up a little bit and gotten your motivation, take action!
 Set yourself goals or give yourself the steps you need to take to do whatever the hell it is that scares you.

 Feeling scared but doing what scares you anyway is an awesome thing.
 If you succeed, you’ll be that much more proud of yourself for overcoming your fear.
 And if you fail, you’ll still feel some sort of pride.
 Because you faced your fears and you (hopefully) learned something from it – and that’s still a good thing!

 Bottom line: We all have fears, and we all fail sometimes.
 What’s important is finding the courage to try new things, face your fears, and take every opportunity you can to go after what you want!
 I hope that this encouraged or helped you in some way. 🙂

-Question: How do you deal with fear of failure??
+How do YOU deal with the fear of failure?